Azure/OpenShift/docs/ARO 4.3/htpasswd-auth.md

 ```

 ### Delete the default kubeadmin virtual user
+This is text to be inserted.
 ```bash
 oc delete secrets kubeadmin -n kube-system
 ```

 ### Adding a new/subsquent htpasswd users when an existing secrets file exists
+This is text to be inserted.
 ```bash
 oc extract secret/htp-secret -n openshift-config --to - > aro-users.db
 htpasswd -B aro-users.db extrauser